When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Models with Architectural Integration

+An evaluation of \(\mathrm{QUE}\) for the embedding‐based models shows that the QCNN‐QFL (\(\mathrm{Q}_{alloc}=4\), \(L=3\)) framework of \cite{FQE1} achieves \(\mathrm{QUE}=0.80\), reflecting its compact three‐layer encoding circuit and justifying its asynchronous update strategy, which minimizes idle qubit time during on‐demand embedding.
+In contrast, the comparative study of \cite{FQE2} across classical and quantum networks uses a slightly deeper ansatz (\(\mathrm{Q}_{alloc}=6\), \(L=4\)), yielding \(\mathrm{QUE}=0.75\), and favors a hybrid classical–quantum fusion approach to merge classical gradient averages with quantum embedding deltas.
+Apart from embedding noise and coherence loss, these schemes confront the overhead of repeated state preparation and measurement for each data batch, which can dominate communication cost as dataset sizes grow.

-$\bullet$ \textbf{Key insights:} From the literature on architectural integration, we observe the following points: \begin{itemize} \item Models with layer fusion split neural networks into quantum and classical layers.
+\textbf{Key insights (Models with Architectural Integration):} From the literature on architectural integration, we observe the following points: \begin{itemize} \item Models with layer fusion split neural networks into quantum and classical layers.
 The quantum layers tackle complex tasks, leveraging superposition and entanglement, and classical layers handle simpler operations, ensuring scalability.
 Mitigating quantum noise and optimizing the circuit depth in NISQ devices are major challenges yet to be addressed.

-\item Through transfer learning, quantum circuits can be used for feature extraction and improving model generalization in federated tasks.
-This approach can speed up convergence and enhance performance on non-IID datasets, but is limited by communication overhead and noise resilience.
+\item Through TL, quantum circuits can be used for feature extraction and improving model generalization in FL tasks.
+This approach can speed up convergence and enhance performance on non-IID datasets, but is limited by communication overhead.

 \item Models with FQE improve feature representation and reduce communication overhead in federated networks.
 Using the high-dimensionality of quantum states, QFE enhances accuracy and privacy but requires strong error correction to manage noise.